snowplow-archive/snowplow.github.com/_posts/2015-12-02-data-modeling-in-spark-exploring-spark-sql.md

 val df = sqlContext.read.json(jsons)
 {% endhighlight %}

 We have now converted the RDD into a DataFrame.
-To show the top rows and print the schema:
+To show the top 5 rows and print the schema, run:

 {% highlight bash %}
 scala> df.show(5)